API

 Fetching bulk data in R or curl

-# R — pull bulk full-field for the current version
+# R — pull bulk full-field for the current version (research use only)

-scope == "bulk" & resolution == "full_field" & format == "json")
+row <- subset(files, scope == "bulk" & resolution == "full_field" & format == "json")

-df <- jsonlite::fromJSON(gzcon(url(file.path(meta$download_base_url, row$path))))
+df <- jsonlite::fromJSON(gzcon(url(row$url)))

-cat("rows:", nrow(df), "for HATS", meta$version, "\n")
+cat("rows:", nrow(df), "\n")

-# curl — same file
+# curl — discover the file URL, then download it

-curl -sL "$URL" | gunzip -c | jq '. | length'
+curl -sL "$URL" | gunzip -c | jq 'length'

 See lesson 3 for a walk-through of all three patterns for bulk data (query narrowing, cap-error handling, manifest-driven discovery).